vinceynhz/python_code/README.md

 2. **Tic Tac Toe**: command line and graphic tic tac toe game, using searching strategies
 2. **Cellular Automata**: graphic interface for Conway's Game of Life
 3. **Draw Pad**: graphic application to process free hand drawings for pattern recognition
+4. **Color Theory**: command and graphic tools I have used for my studies on color theory